 Located next to the museum the Crowbar Cafe.
-This little diner serves us some really delicious food.
+This little diner serves us with some delicious food.
 Everything on the menu is good!
 If you are going to spend some time in Death Valley National Park this is your last chance to enjoy a good meal for a fair price until you return trip.

-Weekends the Crowbar is frequented by bikers, California tourists and day trippers from Las Vegas.
+Weekends the Crowbar is frequented by bikers, California tourists and day-trippers from Las Vegas.
 Once a year the town celebrates Old West Days with country music, period costumes and lots of tasty BBQ.
 Crowbar Saloon T-Shirts can be purchased across the street at the general store.

-For history buffs, the Shoshone Museum is a must see.
+For history buffs, the Shoshone Museum is a must-see.
 Located in a former gas station the museum house a huge collection of artifacts and photographs about the region’s past.

 Charles Brown General Store

 The Shoshone general store is where you can stock up on drinks, snacks, and just about any item you forgot when packing for your trip.
 Adjacent to the store is the Shoshone Post Office.
 The PO has clean public restrooms.
 The general store also serves as a gas station in case you want to top off your tank.

 Only a short drive or walk from Highway 178 in Shoshone is a ghost town that looks like no other.
 Dublin Gulch cave homes were dug by miners to escape the extreme desert weather.
 Up until the early 1970s, the dugout homes were still occupied.

 Shoshone California has a campground with 25 RV park spots and also an area for tent campers.
 All guests have access to a natural warm spring pool.